- Colleges

 Here’s a scholarship you can apply for in minutes.

-What are teachers scholarships?
+What are teaching scholarships?

-Eligibility requirements for teachers scholarships
+Eligibility requirements for teaching scholarships

-Before you apply for teachers scholarships, make sure you check the eligibility requirements.
+Before you apply for teaching scholarships, make sure you check the eligibility requirements.
 Some common eligibility requirements may include your GPA, community service, citizenship, plan to attend an accredited program, leadership potential, and submitting a Free Application for Federal Student Aid (FAFSA®).
 Scholarship eligibility requirements vary, so don’t assume you won’t qualify.
 Check them out!

-Are teachers scholarships worth my time?
+Are teaching scholarships worth my time?

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-How do I find teachers scholarships?
+How do I find teaching scholarships?

 Scholarship resources